Updated on 08/07/21

 Artificial Intelligence (AI) is much further along the process compared to virtual reality.
 With Elon Musk talking of putting chips in peoples’ heads to create superhumans, the possibilities of AI technology really do open your eyes.

-But AI is not just about creating a new generation of human.
+But AI is not just about creating a new generation of humans.
 It can be about making functional robots and enhancing business processes.
 The developments in AI are almost limitless, which means these types of jobs aren’t going anywhere fast.

 #8: Data inspector/detective